Why should we run Alaska trails?

 What do I bring?

-The usual stuff you both don and carry to run outside, knowing that’s happening at least 4 times back-to-back.
+The usual stuff you both don and carry to run outside, knowing that’s happening at least 4 times over the week.
 We’ll send you a packing list upon receiving your reservation.

 What will I see?